 This ROC AUC value is pretty close to what we saw when we tuned the random forest model with the validation set, which is good news.
 That means that our estimate of how well our model would perform with new data was not too far off from how well our model actually performed with the unseen test data.

 We can access those variable importance scores via the

 .workflow column.
-We first need to pluck out the first element in the workflow column, then pull out the fit from the workflow object.
-Finally, the vip package helps us visualize the variable importance scores for the top 20 features:
+We can extract out the fit from the workflow object, and then use the vip package to visualize the variable importance scores for the top 20 features:

 The most important predictors in whether a hotel stay had children or not were the daily cost for the room, the type of room reserved, the time between the creation of the reservation and the arrival date, and the type of room that was ultimately assigned.

 Let’s generate our last ROC curve to visualize.
 Since the event we are predicting is the first level in the